History of the New York City Subway: 2017 state of emergency

 In November 2017, The New York Times published its investigation into the crisis.
 It found that the crisis had arisen as a result of financially unsound decisions by local and state politicians from both the Democratic and Republican parties.
 By this time, the subway's 65% average on-time performance was the lowest among all major cities' transit systems, and every non-shuttle subway route's on-time performance had declined in the previous ten years.

 Several improvements were made in response to the transit crisis.
 In the short term, signals, trains, and tracks were improved under the "Fast Forward" program.
-Further, the MTA's 2020-2024 capital plan called for adding elevators and ramps to 66 subway stations and adding modern signaling systems to parts of six more physical lines, to be funded by congestion pricing in Manhattan.
+Further, the MTA's 2020–2024 capital plan called for adding elevators and ramps to 66 subway stations and adding modern signaling systems to parts of six more physical lines, to be funded by congestion pricing in Manhattan.
 Additionally, several other changes were proposed to improve service.
 For instance, in February 2019, several politicians wrote a letter to the MTA, asking the agency to consider splitting the R train in half to increase reliability.
 In January 2020, Stringer sent a letter to NYCTA president Andy Byford stated that the "abundance" of shuttered entry points along subway routes was contributing to severe overcrowding and longer commute times, and requested that the MTA develop and publicize plans for restoring closed entry points.
 The state of emergency ended on June 30, 2021, after previously being renewed 49 times.

-Planning
+Planning of new lines

-There are several lines being planned.
+There are several lines under consideration.
 This includes a subway line under Utica Avenue in Brooklyn; an outer-borough circumferential line, the Triboro RX; a reuse of the northern part of the Rockaway Beach Branch; and a line to LaGuardia Airport.
+The Triboro RX proposal later became the Interborough Express light-rail line, the development of which was formally announced in 2023.

 In November 2016, the MTA requested that the Second Avenue Subway's Phase 2 project be entered into the Project Development phase under the Federal Transit Administration's New Starts program.
-The FTA granted this request in late December 2016.
-Under the approved plan, the MTA would complete an environmental reevaluation by 2018, receive funding by 2020, and open Phase 2 between 2027 and 2029.
-Funding for Phase 2 was later included in the 2025-2029 MTA capital plan.
-The line will eventually comprise four phases, running as far north as 125th Street in East Harlem during Phase 2, and south to Hanover Square in Lower Manhattan in Phases 3 and 4.
+The FTA granted this request in late December 2016; The line will eventually comprise four phases, running as far north as 125th Street in East Harlem during Phase 2, and south to Hanover Square in Lower Manhattan in Phases 3 and 4.
+The MTA began soliciting bids in July 2023 for the first Phase 2 construction contract.